VincentChandelier/SADN/README.md

 ### Test
 Since the full test images are too large, I only upload a patch of the test image in Code/dataset/test.
 I re-trained the re-implementation algorithm in PyTorch with lambda=0.003, and the checkpoint is saved as the Code/checkpoint.pth.tar.

-In our original training stage, the algorithm was trained for 100 epochs, the provided checkpoint is only trained for 25 epochs since the re-training time is too long to wait.
-The checkpoint is provided to explain all the steps in our implementations.
 ```
 python Inference.py --dataset/test --output_path Result_dir -p checkpoint.pth.tar
 ```